 Support during a drought

-Find out what help is available to farmers, growers, and their families during a drought and in the recovery period.
+Help is available to farmers, growers, and their families during drought and in the recovery period.

-On 12 March 2020, the Government declared the current drought was a large-scale adverse event affecting:
+On 12 March 2020, the Government classified the drought as a large-scale adverse event for:

 - all of the North Island

 - the top of the South Island (Marlborough, Tasman, Kaikōura) down to North Canterbury (Selwyn District, Christchurch City (including Banks Peninsula), Waimakariri District, Hurunui District, and Kaikōura District)

 - the Chatham Islands.

 There has been some rain in June, which has greened up some pastures.
 However the knock-on effects of drought last for several growing seasons and there are significant feed shortages through much of New Zealand.